Chart Color Schemes

 Mount Gambier is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the Mount Gambier statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 27,288 as of Nov 2025.
-This reflects an increase of 1,697 people since the 2021 Census, which reported a population of 25,591 people in the Mount Gambier (SA2).
-The change is inferred from the resident population of 26,593 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 175 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,018 persons per square kilometer.
-Mount Gambier's 6.6% growth since census positions it within 0.7 percentage points of the non-metro area (7.3%).
-Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.
+As of Feb 2026, Mount Gambier's population is estimated at around 27,437.
+This reflects an increase of 1,846 people since the 2021 Census, which reported a population of 25,591.
+The change is inferred from AreaSearch's estimate of 26,593 residents following examination of ABS ERP data release in June 2024 and an additional 216 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,023 persons per square kilometer.
+Mount Gambier's growth of 7.2% since the 2021 census exceeded the SA3 area's growth of 6.9%.
+Population growth was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in Dec 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, a population increase just below the median of regional areas across the nation is expected for the Mount Gambier (SA2), with an expected growth of 2,412 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing weighted aggregation from LGA to SA2 levels.
+Future population trends indicate an increase just below the median of regional areas across the nation, with the area expected to grow by 2,422 persons to reach a total of around 30,859 by 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 6.1% over the 17-year period.

 Frequently Asked Questions - Population